-What can we do about the dumping of all this trash especially, plastic garbage into the oceans.
-That threatens the live of so many under the sea.
+What can we do about the dumping of all this trash especially, plastic garbage into the oceans?
+That threatens the life of so many under the sea.

-One person was struck by this problem, Boyan Slat, a Dutch management he began working on this very problem on ways to clean-up the oceans when he was 17 years old.
+One person was struck by this problem, Boyan Slat, he began working on this very problem on ways to clean up the oceans when he was 17 years old.
 This was for his high school project.
 He then went on to invent an ocean cleaning system which harnesses the ocean currents force to capture the plastic debris in the ocean.

 Boyan is now the founder and CEO of the Ocean Clean Up Foundation, which has introduced strategies to implement this ocean cleaning system.
 The Ocean Clean up Array is still in progress and if successful, this system promises to clear 7,250,000 tonnes of plastic waste from our massive oceans.